At a glance: Learn about integrating Facebook Ads with AppsFlyer.

 Click-through and view-through attribution

-AppsFlyer supports both Click-Through and View-Through attribution.
-To minimize discrepancies between the Facebook and AppsFlyer platforms, ensure both the Click-Through and View-Through Lookback windows are the same.
+AppsFlyer supports both click-through and view-through attribution.
+To minimize discrepancies between Facebook Ads and AppsFlyer, make sure that both the Click-Through and View-Through Lookback windows are consistent with the default ones defined by Facebook Ads.

 To compare the click-through and view-through attribution windows on Facebook with those on AppsFlyer, visit Facebook.
-We recommend to configure the attribution windows on AppsFlyer according to Facebook's values as they are shown in the following screenshot:
+We recommend configuring the attribution windows on AppsFlyer according to Facebook values as they are shown in the following screenshot:

-Suppose that Facebook's click lookback window is configured on AppsFlyer to 7 days for your app com.greatapp, while on Facebook it has the default value of 28 days.
-Users that click on greatapp's ad on Facebook, but launch the app for the first time after 8-28 days are attributed as organic users on AppsFlyer, while Facebook self-reports these users.
+Suppose that the Facebook click lookback window is configured on AppsFlyer to 1 day for your app com.greatapp, while on Facebook it has the default value of 7 days.
+Users that click on Greatapp's ad on Facebook, but launch the app for the first time after 2-7 days are attributed as organic users on AppsFlyer, while Facebook self-reports these users.

 In-app events differences

-The differences between platforms may also be present with post-install events (e.g. in-app purchases), that are displayed on Facebook and on AppsFlyer.
+The differences between platforms may also be present with post-install events (for example, in-app purchases), that are displayed on Facebook and on AppsFlyer.
 The following table describes the most common reasons for these differences and advised on how to minimize them:

 Events that are performed by users that are attributed on one platform, but not on the other, are also under discrepancy by default.